 Integrative Experience.
 The integrative experience is achieved through the AMC 470 course, Senior Project/Integrative Experience in Advertising & Marketing Communication.
 In this course, the students are asked to draw on their General Education and major experiences as they work as a team to develop a written marketing plan and supporting graphic design materials for a local business or nonprofit organization.
 The final plan, market research, and supporting designs are presented to the client in a formal presentation at the end of the semester.

 Professional Development.
 Throughout her Wesleyan education each student is given opportunities to explore professional and career choices, and to develop and demonstrate the knowledge and skills essential for professional success.
-Each student will complete a PDE 400 Professional Development Experience and submit a PDE 401 Professional ePortfolio prior to graduation.
+Each student will complete PDE 400 Professional Development Experience and PDE 401 Professional Practice Seminar.

 The AMC 470 capstone course in the Advertising Marketing and Communication major is designed to function as a working ad agency.
 This provides professional development by giving each student a real world marketing experience through the development of a marketing project for a real business or nonprofit organization.
 Professional aspects of this project include: working within a team atmosphere, learning to work for and meet the needs of a client, and employ learned theory and skills of graphic design, marketing research and planning, and public relations.
 These criteria are met by developing a researched based marketing plan, supporting graphics materials, and culminate with a professional presentation to the client.